tig4605246/smartcampus/README.md

-# Gateway Daemon for Aemdra and CPM70 Meters (GDACM)
+# Gateway Daemon for Aemdra and CPM70 Meters (DAM)

 A smart campus gw daemon.
 This program also contains the test function for airbox.